IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/logistics-objects.md

 The AuditTrail of a Logistics Object can be retrieved by performing a GET request to the Logistics Object URI appended by: "/audit-trail", e.g.
 [https://1r.example.com/logistics-objects/11ccfb7c-3643-41db-8098-740fccd97c93/audit-trail](https://1r.example.com/logistics-objects/11ccfb7c-3643-41db-8098-740fccd97c93/audit-trail)

 In order to retrieve the history of a Logistics Object between two dates, a query parameter should be added to the request URL as follows: "?updated-from=YYYYMMDDThhmmssZ&updated-to=YYYYMMDDThhmmssZ".
-The ONE Record client MUST specify this date-time window.

 ## Endpoint
 ```